Von Willebrand Disease (VWD) Overview

 Note: Most women with heavy or prolonged menstrual bleeding do not have von Willebrand disease.

-Treatment may include DDAVP (desamino-8-arginine vasopressin).
+Treatment may include desmopressin (desamino-8-arginine vasopressin or DDAVP).
 It is a medicine to raise von Willebrand factor level and reduce the chances for bleeding.

 However, DDAVP does not work for all types of von Willebrand disease.
 Tests should be done to determine what type of von Willebrand you have.
 If you are going to have surgery, your doctor may give you DDAVP before surgery to see if your von Willebrand factor levels increase.

-The drug Alphanate (antihemophilic factor) is approved to decrease bleeding in people with the disease who must have surgery or any other invasive procedure.
+The medicine Alphanate (antihemophilic factor) is approved to decrease bleeding in people with the disease who must have surgery or any other invasive procedure.

 Blood plasma or certain factor VIII preparations may also be used to decrease bleeding.

-Giancarlo Castaman practices in Florence, Italy.
-Castaman is rated as an Elite expert by MediFind in the treatment of Von Willebrand Disease (VWD).
-He is also highly rated in 17 other conditions, according to our data.
-His top areas of expertise are Blood Clots, Von Willebrand Disease (VWD), Hemophilia A, Bone Marrow Transplant, and Hip Replacement.
+Karin Van Galen practices in Utrecht, Netherlands.
+Ms. Van Galen is rated as an Elite expert by MediFind in the treatment of Von Willebrand Disease (VWD).
+Her top areas of expertise are Von Willebrand Disease (VWD), Blood Clots, Menorrhagia, Hemophilia A, and Intrauterine Device Insertion.

 Bleeding may decrease during pregnancy.
 Women who have this condition usually do not have excessive bleeding during childbirth.